naupaka/2015-02-21-iplant/workshop/02_Sunday/01_Sunday_am/git-intro/README.md

-# Git intro for INNGE workshop at INTECOL 2013
+# Git intro for Software Carpentry workshop at the University of Arizona

 Slides orginally created by Karthik Ram

-modified by Naupaka Zimmerman
+modified by Naupaka Zimmerman and others

 Question, comments, pull requests welcome.